Best Software Development Frameworks for Web and Mobile Apps in 2025

 While frameworks with easy learning curves like Vue.js are great for getting started, frameworks like Angular or React may require more investment in training but could provide greater long-term benefits for larger, more complex projects.

-Overview of the Top Frameworks in 2025
+Overview of the Top Software Development Framework in 2025

 React.js